Holographic AME states in black hole interiors: Setup and Review

 It is important to note that, in the black hole interior, the radial coordinates $ r $ or $ z $ play the role of time.
 Thus, constant-$ r $ or constant-$ z $ slices correspond to a time slice.
 We assume the existence of a dual quantum theory defined on such a time slice.
 We emphasize that this theory is formulated in a Euclidean signature.
 In this sense, our construction resembles aspects of the dS/CFT correspondence~\cite{Strominger:2001pn,Witten:2001kn,Maldacena:2002vr}, where dual theories are also defined on the same manifold.
 Although we do not assume any particular construction, this is a setting similar to that of Cauchy slice holography in \cite{Araujo-Regado:2022gvw}.
 We will discuss these points further in the discussion section.
 As bulk wave functions in these set up, we will focus on the Diriclet boundary condition for the induced metric on the constant $r$ slice.

 A further important point is that the asymptotic boundary time coordinate $t$, which would normally be used in boundary formulations, becomes spacelike in the black hole interior.
 We consider subsystems that extend along this $ t $-direction and evaluate entanglement and Renyi entropies holographically.
 Since the setup involves a time-dependent background, the corresponding extremal surfaces~\cite{Hubeny:2007xt} must be evaluated, rather than the minimal surfaces~\cite{Ryu:2006bv}.
+This prescription applies to boundaries other than the asymptotic infinity when the semiclassical limit is well defined~\cite{Lewkowycz:2013nqa}, allowing our result to be identified with the entropies of the dual theory, if it exists.

 For holographic analysis of Renyi entropy, it is convenient to introduce a refined version,

 which is known to have a gravity dual~\cite{Dong:2016fnf} given by

 where $A(C_n)$ is the area of a codimension-2 cosmic brane $C_n$ with tension